 It used to be the case that lenders wouldn’t consider an income that changes.
 But there are specialist lenders that’ll consider your application on a case by case basis.
 They’ll look at every part of your income when working out how much you can afford to repay on your mortgage.

 It’s a good idea to work with a specialist mortgage broker.
-They’ll know which lenders provide mortgages for commission-based incomes, and how to find the best mortgage for you.
-Make an enquiry to speak to a specialist.
+Our Mortgage Experts know which lenders provide mortgages for commission-based incomes, and how to find the right mortgage for you.
+Make an enquiry to find out your options.

 As is often the case, what a lender is willing to count towards your income will depend on who you apply to.
 Some lenders will accept all of the income you evidence, while some will only accept monthly commission or your guaranteed bonuses.